 The Casa Milà is now home to a museum with different exhibitions.
 Casa Milà also has a decorated flat on the fourth floor (early 20th century), the attic (with an exhibition on the work of architect Gaudí and its secrets) and the flowing roof terrace with unique ventilation towers and chimneys that can be viewed.
 The chimneys have irregular shapes that are typical for the building, and the roof terrace offers a beautiful view of the city.
 Be aware that the roof is only open to visitors if the weather is good.

-(1883 - 1889) Casa Vicens was Gaudi's first important design and is also on the UNESCO World Heritage List.
-The colourful building is located in the Gràcia district and was built by tile manufacturer Manuel Vicens i Montaner.
-The building is a mix of Spanish and mudejar style and clad with ceramic tiles.
-Casa Vicens recently opened to visitors.
-Daily opened 10am - 10pm.
+(1883 - 1889) Casa Vicens was Antoni Gaudi's first important design in Barcelona and is also on the UNESCO World Heritage List.
+The colourful house is located in the Gràcia district and was built in order by tile manufacturer Manuel Vicens i Montaner.
+The Casa Vicens is a mix of Spanish and mudejar style and clad with ceramic tiles.
+Casa Vicens is daily opened, 10am - 10pm.

 Video: La Pedrera of Gaudí